Describing Who You Are and How You Add Value

 What’s the argument for a pitch?

-Unlike a resume, a LinkedIn profile affords you the ability to humanise yourself.
+This is one of the good things about LinkedIn — unlike a resume, a LinkedIn profile affords you the ability to humanise yourself.

 And there is so much to look at within a LinkedIn profile for a person who is active on the platform and engaged with others.